openchatai/OpenChat/README.md

 - [x] Accept PDF files as a data source
 - [x] Support multiple data sources per chatbot
 - [x] Support ingesting an entire codebase using GitHub API and use it as a data source with pair programming mode
+- [x] Support pre-defined messages with a single click
 - [ ] Support Slack integration (allow users to connect chatbots with their Slack workspaces)
 - [ ] Support Intercom integration (enable users to sync chat conversations with Intercom)
 - [ ] Support offline open-source models (e.g., Alpaca, LLM drivers)